mil/School/notes/PHIL-4224/Final/Structure-of-J.md

     - What is supervenience?

 .
 3. Sosa argues that the foundationalist does not adequately motivate their position by drawing on the regress argument.
-Explain one such way the foundationalist attempts to motivate their view using the regress problem and then explain why Sosa thinks that the argument fails.
+Explain one such way the foundationalist attempts to motivate their view using the regress problem areliable belief forming process or other theories of the sort nd then explain why Sosa thinks that the argument fails.

 4. What is formal foundationalism?
 How is substantive foundationalism a version of formal foundationalism?
 How are different kinds of coherentism also versions of formal foundationalism?